Sustainability

 ・Regular kitchen sanitation inspections

-We strive to reduce food waste by properly controlling food inventory and procurement volume as well as managing food consumption.
+Strive to reduce food waste by properly controlling food inventory and procurement volume as well as managing food consumption frequency

 Stronger Support Systems for Business Sites